syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/08.network/docs.en.md

 ## Security groups

 A security group acts as a virtual firewall for servers and other resources on a network.
-It is a named collection of network access rules-
+It is a named collection of network access rules.

 Rules can reference other security groups and can be even self-referencing.